peleg-lab/FireflyClassification/README.md

 Flash_duration, ifi = seconds

-Timeseries = each point is a frame at 30 frames per second
+Timeseries = each point is a frame, recorded @ 30 frames per second

+## Sympatry experiment results
+The json file results_dict_500.json contains the true positive rates for the 5 most common species when run in artificially generated synthetic swarms of differing density, as described in Section 2.2 of the accompanying paper.